 It took them two hours to get me any kind of pain relief and during that time my pain was so severe I could barely sit still, could not find a position of comfort, the slightest touch around my waist felt like agony and I tore my underwear and hernia belt off so fast it was almost comical.
 Ha!

 They nurse had no clue how to access my port and nearly stuck me twice with the same needle (HUGE NO NO, if Master Pravus wasn’t there to stop her I would have wound up with a nasty infection) all sorts of cringy things happened and also failed to properly access me at all so I insisted we try for a peripheral which was terribly miserable and unpleasant.

 They did get me a CT scan eventually, some pain relief, and three bags of fluid.

-SHOCK OF ALL SHOCKS my pain was NOT NORMAL GASTROPARESIS PAIN!
+SHOCK OF ALL SHOCKS my pain was NOT “NORMAL” GASTROPARESIS PAIN!
 IT WAS FROM trying to pass a 4mm kidney stone!
 No fucking shit people!
 I likely fainted a few times that day from dehydration.
 I’m just glad they decided to do the FUCKING TEST!
-Whenever they actually do they test, it always shows what is wrong.
+Whenever they actually do the test, it always shows what is wrong.
 Crazy how that works, isn’t it?

 So anyway, now I just have to wait for this to pass, and in the meantime I am waiting to see my new doctor (who is getting me in ASAP for the fracture in my spine on Wed.
 At least I feel like my new doc is on top of things.
 I just wish that the other doctor did the test when he was supposed to do it instead of sending me home and making us go back to the Emergency Room from midnight to 4AM.
 We could have hammered things out from Noon to 3PM like we originally tried to do, when the pain started. 🙁 What can you do though?